archesproject/arches/.github/CONTRIBUTING.md

 ### <a name="contribute-code"></a> Contributing Code
 We strongly encourage code contributions.
 To begin, you should begin by **forking the Arches repo**.
 Then, follow our guide for [creating a development environment](https://arches.readthedocs.io/en/latest/creating-a-development-environment/) and clone your own fork, not the official archesproject repo.
 Once you have Arches fully installed using your own fork of the repo, you are ready to begin.
 #### Submitting Code

+First, be sure that a ticket exists that addresses the code you are going to commit (see [Submitting and Issue](#Submitting and Issue) above)

 Before code will be accepted into the Arches, contributors will need to sign the [Contributor License Agreement](https://gist.github.com/archesprojectbot/a3fac614c9fcb9129cd0b5339d9981a4) (CLA).
 This process is handled by [CLA-Assistant](https://cla-assistant.io).
 You can sign it [here](https://cla-assistant.io/archesproject/arches), or CLA-Assistant will ask you to sign it once a Pull Request is submitted.
 Typically, work on arches is done in branches outside of master, and then merged into master when all work on that bug/feature is completed.
 Branches are usually created to resolve a particular ticket.
 As such, branches are typically named for the ticket number they address followed by a short description of the issue addressed in the ticket, all in snake (lower) case.
 For Example: